denten-books/plain-text/2-device.md

 concealed details may remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming the circuitry of keyboard when typing.
 Other concealed details are of paramount importance, like digital rights management chips and censorship filters.
-Like the smoke alarm, literary gadgets are governed and internalize government structures in ways that we have only begun to comprehend.
+Electronic books are governed and internalize government structures in ways that we have only begun to comprehend.
 The material affordances of device--bound textuality influence all higher-level functions of interpretation.[^ln1-rmedium] Yet, available theories of interpretation build on properties and assumptions attached to print media.
 For example, in Hans-Georg Gadamer's seminal conception of art, the free play of the artistic mind transforms into material structure (*Gebilde*) that is both "repeatable" and "permanent" [@gadamer_truth_1975, 110].
 Similarly, in *Interpretation Theory*, Paul Ricoeur writes about the "range of social and political changes" related to the invention of writing.
 For Ricoeur, human discourse is "fixed" and thereby "preserved from destruction" in writing [@ricur_interpretation_1976, 26-8].

-The literary device offers no such permanence.
+The electronic literary device offers no such permanence.
 The very meanings of the words "fixed," "permanent," and "repeatable" change with the medium.
 The engineering of literary artifacts conceals a number of design choices, obscuring the flows of code and codex under the familiar guise of surface representation.
 The digital book does not just simulate a book.
 Being a type of a Turing machine, it holds the potential to embody all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to make the figure available for interpretation.
 It is to apprehend its revealed mechanics.
 What happens in the metaphorical transference between the book and the apparatus simulating the book?
 Estrangement, the exegesis of the metaphor, reveals mechanisms of governance shaping mental experience.
 Device hermeneutics allow one to consent, or, conversely, to resist elements of imposed structure.

 It is tempting to think of personal computers as glorified calculators.
 That is often the popular image of computing, one that highlights the machine's ability to calculate.
 The computer reduces culture to ones and zeroes (or so goes the story), thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the connection between computing and calculation is but a piece of a larger story.
-The personal computer governing the production of textuality today emerged from an amalgamation of automated equipment: among them the telegraph, the typewriter, and the calculator.
+The personal computer governing the production of textuality today emerged from an amalgamation of programmable machines: among them the telegraph, the typewriter, and the calculator.
 Add to that list the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
 Each of these machines left an imprint on our everyday engagement with computational devices.
+The electronic is indubitably a computer in part.
+But the computer too retains traces of its literary history.

 It is important to keep the intertwined material lineages of computation in mind because each brings with it a different set of values and priorities.
 As